2013 Yemeni Ministry of Defense attack: Attack

 AQAP gunmen dressed in army uniforms opened fire on the guards outside of the eastern gate of the defense ministry complex, killing four guards and three militants.
 After killing the guards, an AQAP suicide bomber rammed a pickup truck loaded with 500 kg of explosives through the western gate into the complex at around 9:00 a.m.
 AST (UTC+03:00).
 The suicide bomber reportedly failed to reach his target inside the complex due to gunfire from Yemeni forces, instead blowing up near the entrance of the al-Oradi hospital.
 The explosion blew out the windows and doors of nearby homes and offices in the complex and destroyed an armored military vehicle along with three other cars.
 Witnesses described the initial blast violently shaking the ground near the complex and in the Bab al-Yemen district, with large plumes of smoke soon rising from the building.

 Minutes after the bombing, a second vehicle containing 12 AQAP gunmen in military uniforms armed with assault rifles, hand grenades and rocket-propelled grenades drove through the gate and opened fired on the soldiers present.
 Yemeni forces besieged the militants near the gate entrance before they could reach the defense ministry building in the complex.
 The militants split into two groups; one storming a laboratory and the other occupying the hospital, close by to the gate from which they entered.
 Within the hospital, the gunmen indiscriminately killed soldiers, doctors, nurses, and patients.
 According to witnesses, one of the militants "pulled a Western doctor and a Filipino nurse into the hospital's courtyard and shot them in front of local staff."
 CCTV footage showed several scenes from the attack, including a militant calmly walking towards a huddling group of doctors and nurses before throwing a grenade at them, as well as a militant shooting unarmed surgeons at point-blank range.
 Some Filipino workers in the hospital reportedly survived the attack by playing dead.

 Yemeni soldiers and police officers engaged in an hours long firefight with the militants after they breached the compound.
 Three militants were killed within the hospital after Yemeni forces raided and secured it.
 Another two were killed after escaping from the hospital into a mosque in the complex.
-Security forces launched a manhunt in Sana'a to find the perpetrators of the attack, killing five militants and losing one Yemeni commando.
+Security forces launched a manhunt in Sanaa to find the perpetrators of the attack, killing five militants and losing one Yemeni commando.
 All of the militants were killed by 4:30 p.m.
 AST according to the investigative committee for the attack.
 Despite this, several sources said that the fighting continued throughout the rest of the day into 6 December.